adafruit/Adafruit-GFX-Library/README.md

 BSD license, check license.txt for more information.
 All text above must be included in any redistribution.

-Recent Arduino IDE releases include the Library Manager for easy installation.
-Otherwise, to download, click the DOWNLOAD ZIP button, uncompress and rename the uncompressed folder Adafruit_GFX.
-Confirm that the Adafruit_GFX folder contains Adafruit_GFX.cpp and Adafruit_GFX.h.
-Place the Adafruit_GFX library folder your ArduinoSketchFolder/Libraries/ folder.
-You may need to create the Libraries subfolder if its your first library.
-Restart the IDE.
+Recent Arduino IDE releases include the Library Manager for easy installation search for Adafruit GFX to install!

 # Useful Resources